antmicro/kenning-pipeline-manager/docs/source/specification-format.md

   Modification of any properties is disabled.
   The user is only allowed to load existing dataflows.
   Default value is `false`.
+* `twoColumn` - boolean value determining layout of the nodes.
+  If set to true then input and output sockets are rendered on top of the node and properties are rendered below.
+  Default value is `false`.

 An example: